bloigge/Leaflet.GISLayers/README.md

 ## Demo
 [Demo](https://bloigge.github.io/Leaflet.GISLayers/examples/index.html)

-## Configuration
+## Installation
   - L.control.gisLayers takes a config object.
 On the first level two arrays initialize the basemaps and overlays.
   - A layer is an Object which has a data and name property.
+The value of the data property points to a Leaflet layer.
   - A group is an Object which has a data, a name and a grouped property.
+The value of the data property is an array which holds Leaflet layers and/or groups.

 ## ToDos
   - Add dotted guidelines between groups and layers